 The fair value of cash and cash equivalents, short-term deposits, accounts receivable and accounts payable and accrued expenses approximates their carrying value due to their short-term maturity.
-The fair value of investments is based on quoted market prices and is presented in Note 4.
+The fair value of investments is based on quoted market prices and is presented in Note 5.

-The fair value of the long-term debt is included in Note 18(e) and takes into account the interest rate of the loan.
+The fair value of the long-term debt is included in Note 19(e) and takes into account the interest rate of the loan.
+This is considered a level 2 measurement in the fair value hierarchy (Note 3(f)).